Alex-Programs/fusion-shortcuts/README.md

 # fusion-shortcuts
-Little website that pulls from a csv a friend made and turns it into a searchable website.
+Little website that pulls from a csv a friend made and turns it into a searchable list of shortcuts